r4victor/tenthousandmeters/content/blog/python_bts_01.md

 * Does the VM places values or references to the objects on the stack?
 * How does CPython know that `x` is a local variable?
 * What if an argument is too big to fit into a single byte?
-* Is instruction for adding up two numbers the same as for concatinating two strings?
+* Is instruction for adding up two numbers the same as for concatenating two strings?
 If yes, then how does the VM differentiate between these operations?

 In order to answer these and other intriguing questions we need to look at the core concepts of the CPython VM.